Study programme

 In Science and Societal Interaction, you will be introduced to current themes and theories about the relationship between science, society, politics and policy.
 Examples include framing, citizen participation, good science and responsible research.
 You will develop skills to empirically investigate important aspects of social phenomena and the role of science and other types of knowledge therein.

-In Philosophies and worldviews you will learn to reflect on social developments in the field of science, politics and society from a philosophical point of view.
-In doing so, you will distance yourself from the delusion of the day in order to understand problems and promises of citizen participation, the ethics of science in today's society, the meaning of values in scientific research and the application of scientific knowledge.
+In Philosophies and Worldviews you will learn to reflect on social developments in the field of science, politics and society from a philosophical point of view.
+In doing so, you will distance yourself from the delusion of the day in order to understand multiple issues.
+This includes promises of citizen participation, the ethics of science in today's society, the meaning of values in scientific research and the application of scientific knowledge.